Data lake vs. data mesh: Which one is right for you?

 Many teams find themselves stretched by a shortage of data science, analyst, and data engineering talent.
 These teams often sit in between data consumers and the existing infrastructure; they spend a lot of time transforming and modeling the data so that business users can analyze it.
 The problem with this approach is that it’s not sustainable across multiple business domains, and it’s impossible to interrogate data multiple times without having to go back to the centralized data science or engineering team to have them transform the data all over again.

 Meanwhile, many data and IT leaders are in the midst of efforts to upskill employees across the enterprise to become citizen data scientists.
-They’ve launched self-service BI and data literacy initiatives aimed at helping business users help themselves to analytics that will drive smarter decisions.
+They’ve launched self-service BI and data literacy initiatives aimed at helping business users gain deeper application insights for data-driven teams.
 A big success factor for these types of initiatives sounds simple: you must empower users to query and analyze data where it lives.

 So which approach makes more sense?
-Keeping the data distributed across a variety of sources (or a data mesh), or centralizing it within a data lake?
+Keeping the data distributed across a variety of sources (or a data mesh), or centralizing it within a cloud based data lake?
 Potentially both?

-Let’s dive into each approach, and then determine which enterprise data management strategy may be right for your team.
+Let’s dive into each approach, and then determine whether a data mesh vs. data lake strategy may be right for your team.

 What is Data Lake Architecture?

 A data lake is defined as a data storage repository that centralizes, organizes, and protects large amounts of structured, semi-structured, and unstructured data from multiple sources.
-Unlike data warehouses that follow a schema-on-write approach (data is structured as it enters the warehouse), data lakes follow a schema-on-read approach, where data can be structured at query-time based on a user’s needs.
+Unlike data warehouses that follow a schema-on-write approach (data is structured as it enters the warehouse), in a schema-on-read data lake, data can be structured at query-time based on a user’s needs.

 Data lake storage solutions have become increasingly popular (e.g. cloud object storage), but it’s important to note that they don’t inherently include analytic features.
 Data lakes are often combined with other cloud-based services and downstream software tools to deliver data indexing, transformation, querying, and analytics functionality.